wtripp180901/azimuth-tenancy/README.md

 To add a new tenancy, first copy [tenancies/example](./tenancies/example) and give it an appropriate name.

-Update the resources in [tenancies/kustomization.yaml](./tenancies/kustomization.yaml) to include the new directory.
+Update the `resources` in [tenancies/kustomization.yaml](./tenancies/kustomization.yaml) to include the new directory.

-Update the `namespace` in `kustomization.yaml` and `metadata.name` in `namespace.yaml` so that they reflect the name of the tenancy.
+Update the namespace in the following places to reflect the tenancy name:

+  * `metadata.name` in `namespace.yaml`
+  * `metadata.namespace` in `kubeconfig-secret.yaml`

+> [!WARNING]
+> It is important that the namespace matches in both these places.

 Finally, add the kubeconfig for the tenancy to `kubeconfig-secret.yaml` and seal it using the certificate we obtained earlier: